AttaMishwani/Todo-React-ReduxToolkit/README.md

 - **Edit Existing Tasks**: Tasks can be edited by clicking the edit button.
 - **Mark as Completed**: Users can mark tasks as completed or incomplete by toggling a checkbox.
 - **Delete Tasks**: Users can delete tasks by clicking the delete button.
-- **Local Storage Persistence**: All tasks are saved to local storage, ensuring that the data persists even after a page refresh.
+- **Local Storage Persistence**: All tasks are saved to local storage, ensuring that data persists after a page refresh.
 - **Responsive Design**: The app is responsive and adjusts well to different screen sizes.

 ## Built With